- What to do

 The vanlife trend offers all the perks of an ‘all-inclusive’ trip – without the crowds and with a feeling of total freedom.
 Sweden’s accessible nature and varied landscape make it the perfect destination for you and your campervan.

-Whilst most people might require that the ‘all inclusive’ experience must include such things as poolside sipping an ice-cold drink in the comfort of a luxurious hotel, a new type of ‘all-inclusive’ travellers are making a mark on the international travel scene.
+Whilst most people might require that the ‘all-inclusive' experience includes poolside sipping an ice-cold drink in the comfort of a luxurious hotel, a new type of ‘all-inclusive’ traveller is making a mark on the international travel scene.

-However, instead of seeking the full menu of a 24/7 room service, this community of travellers seek the experience of total self-sufficiency to the limits of all they can include in a single camper.
+However, instead of seeking the full menu of a 24/7 room service, this community of travellers seeks the experience of total self-sufficiency to the limits of what they can fit in a single camper.

 Why choose vanlife?

-The reasons are many.
-From the “Into the wild”-inspired explorer who seeks to bring more gear to have a versatile outdoors experience, to the inner city exhausted who just needs an escape.
+The reasons are many, from the “Into the Wild”-inspired explorer who seeks to bring more gear for a versatile outdoors experience to the inner-city exhausted who just needs an escape.

-From the people making the most of their circumstances, who enjoy the countryside within the borders of their country, to those who are curious whether or not they could live a life away from their belongings that the limited space of the van does not allow for.
+From the people making the most of their circumstances, who enjoy the countryside within their country's borders, to those who are curious whether or not they could live a life away from their belongings that the limited space of the van does not allow for.

-Regardless of whether the individual motivation is governed by access to nature or escape from the concrete blocks of the inner city, there seems to be a common ground in the sense of freedom that the vanlife experience has to offer.
+Regardless of whether the individual motivation is governed by access to nature or escape from the concrete blocks of the inner city, there is a common ground in the sense of freedom that the vanlife experience offers.

 When looking through the Instagram profiles of travellers enjoying the vanlife experience in Sweden, the variety of open landscapes, revealed views of misty lakes through a pair of unfolded backdoors and relaxed poses in front of the van, all tell a story of the liberating experience when having nowhere, yet everywhere to go.

 The vanlife traveller has no check-in times to keep and no reservations to uphold.
 They set their own clock of when to move on to the next destination.
-A location, which for the vanlife traveller, is anywhere they decide to make a stop.
+For the vanlife traveller, a location is anywhere they decide to stop.

 On the road in northern Sweden